jeff-zucker/solid-ui-components/README.2021-04-11.md

   * **ui:labelTerm** - term to indicate label, e.g. rdfs:label or dc:title
   * **ui:linkTerm** - term for links, e.g. schema:url or bookm:recalls
-  * **ui:descriptionTerm** - term for a blog text field e.g. rdfs:comment or schema:description
+  * **ui:descriptionTerm** - term for a blog text field e.g. rdfs:comment or schema:description rss:summary
   * **ui:authorTerm** -- term for the author of a post
   * **ui:dateTerm** -- term for the publish date of a post